Passer au contenu

 Pull your belly button in and engage your abs before moving your legs.

-Never let your back arch: each repetition should be controlled and fluid.
+Never let your back arch: each rep should be controlled and smooth.